 Another problem with running an old central air conditioner is that they tend to result in high utility bills.
 This is because the old units are not as energy-efficient as the newer units.
 When you upgrade to a new unit, you can look for one with a high SEER number.
 The SEER number indicates the energy efficiency.
 Modern ACs have a minimum SEER of 13.
 Energy-efficient units can have a rating of 16 through 22.
 The higher the number is, the more energy-efficient it is, and the more money you will save on cooling costs.

 When it’s time to upgrade your air conditioner, you can turn to the trusted pros at American Conditioned Air.
 Our family-owned business has proudly served the Tucson area since 1976.
-Over the years, we have built a sterling reputation for integrity, reliability, and excellent customer service.
+Over the years, we have built a reputation for integrity, reliability, and excellent customer service.
+Want to learn more?
 Call us today at (520) 623-2430.
 Also, be sure to ask how you can get a rebate up to $1,650 on a qualified home comfort system